ciarand/guzzle-docs/webservice-client/webservice-client.rst

 Executing commands in parallel
 ------------------------------

-Much like HTTP requests, Guzzle allows you to send mutliple commands in parallel.
+Much like HTTP requests, Guzzle allows you to send multiple commands in parallel.
 You can send commands in parallel by passing an array of command objects to a client's ``execute()`` method.
 The client will serialize each request and send them all in parallel.
 If an error is encountered during the transfer, then a ``Guzzle\Service\Exception\CommandTransferException`` is thrown, which allows you to retrieve a list of commands that